Germany: How does it deal with Chinese censorship? | DW | 29.10.2021

 Even though the authors describe their book as balanced, the Chinese government seems to be fundamentally bothered by a biography of its head of state, as a cult of personality has developed around the state leader.
 An employee of the Confucius Institutes is said to have pointed out to one of the authors: "You can no longer talk about Xi Jinping as a normal person; he's supposed to be untouchable now."

-Such direct influence in the programming of Confucius Institutes is indeed a novelty.
+Such direct influence on the programming of Confucius Institutes is indeed a novelty.
 Since 2004, the People's Republic of China has been opening its educational institutions around the world.
 In Germany, there are currently 19 such Confucius Institutes.
-With the official goal of promoting Chinese language and culture, they are comparable to cultural institutes such as Germany's Goethe Institutes or the British Council.
+With their official goal of promoting Chinese language and culture, they are comparable to cultural institutes such as Germany's Goethe Institutes or the British Council.

 With one crucial difference: The Confucius Institutes are directly connected to German universities, which provide lecture spaces and are involved in leadership.
 It was perhaps only a matter of time before friction arose between the democratic understanding of freedom of research on the part of Germany and the cultural policy strategy of a one-party state on the part of China.

 Nevertheless, the Confucius Institutes are not remote-controlled propaganda machines, says Björn Alpermann.
 He himself has given critical lectures at the Chinese educational institutes, for example on Chinese foreign policy.
-The respective Confucius Institutes are very heterogeneous and design their programs independently with local partners.
-Since they are purely language and cultural centers, he does not see the freedom of science endangered - research is not conducted there.
-His University of Würzburg nevertheless decided against a Confucius Institute when it was offered a partnership.
+The respective Confucius Institutes, he says, are very heterogeneous and design their programs independently with local partners.
+Since they are purely language and cultural centers, he does not see the freedom of academic thought endangered — research is not conducted there.
+His University of Würzburg, nevertheless, decided against a Confucius Institute when it was offered a partnership.
 "We have had our own very well-run program with Peking University for more than 20 years," Alpermann said.

-The recent upheavals are not the first disagreements: The Universities of Düsseldorf and Hamburg have already terminated their partnership.
+The recent upheavals are not the first disagreements: The universities of Düsseldorf and Hamburg have already terminated their partnership.
 The Confucius Institutes continue to exist, but they lack the prestigious logo of the respective university on their websites.
-Other universities have also put their cooperation to the test even before the reading was canceled and have since suspended it.
+Other universities were also reconsidering their cooperation even before the reading was canceled and have since suspended it.

 Even though he is critical of the de facto affiliation of the Confucius Institutes, Alpermann believes academic exchange is indispensable.
 "We can't completely stop dialogue with Chinese forces, and I would quite explicitly include the official Chinese side in that."